User guide

 This pair of display options duplicates the mapping approach used IBDFinder which maps disease loci using microarray SNP genotyping data from unrelated individuals with the same disease phenotype.

-AgileVCFMapper can display the location of autozygous regions with or without displaying the underlying variant data by selecting either the Autozygous regions or Regions only options respectively (Figure 10 A and B).
+AgileVCFMapper can display the location of autozygous regions with or without displaying the underlying variant data by selecting either the or options respectively (Figure 10 A and B).
 As stated earlier autozygous regions in affected patients are shown as blue rectangles, while the rectangles in unaffected individuals are drawn in pink.
 When viewed with variant data the variants are shown as colour coded vertical lines with homozygous variants drawn as black vertical lines, heterozygous genotypes are shown as yellow lines and NoCall genotypes are not displayed at all.
 Where two different variants are located to the same pixel in the image, heterozygous genotypes are displayed in preference to homozygous genotypes.
 Viewing the data without the variant data can be particularly useful when identifying short regions which may be obscured by the variant data such as the region at 45 Mb in figure 10.

 Note: It is important to realise that these regions are identified only using variants associated with an RS IDs in the VCF files.
 If these files do not contain RS ID any regions will not be displayed!